bishalmhrjan/bookonlineshop/README.md

   🔐 Authentication & Authorization
  Security has been implemented using Spring Security, with role-based access control defined through SecurityFilterChain and PasswordEncoder.
   - Access control rules:
-     a) Customers can access: View endpoints like book browsing, Their own order history
+     - Customers can access: View endpoints like book browsing, Their own order history
-     b) Employees can: update or delete orders/customers
+     - Employees can: update or delete orders/customers
-     c) Admins have: Full access to all system management features
+     - Admins have: Full access to all system management features

  This fine-grained access is achieved using method-level security annotations and Spring Expression Language (SpEL) to enforce dynamic rules based on the user’s role.